gitops-toolbox/templator/README.md

       --context-dir    directory name of the context folder  [string] [default: "context"] --mappings-dir   directory where to search for mappings  [string] [default: "mappings"] --templates-dir  directory where to find the templates  [string] [default: "templates"]

-Not enough non-option arguments: got 0, need at least 1
 ```